opendaylight/releng-builder/src/site/markdown/jenkins.markdown

     DEPENDENCIES: aaa,controller,yangtools
     ARCHIVE_ARTIFACTS: *.logs, *.patches

-Note: BRANCHES is a list of branches you want JJB to generate jobs for, the first branch will be the branch that reports Sonar analysis.
-Each branch must additionally define a "jdks:" section listing the jdks the verify jobs should run tests against for the branch; additionally the first jdk listed will be used as the default jdk for non-verify type jobs.
+Note: [STREAMS][26] is a list of branches you want JJB to generate jobs for.
+The first branch will be the branch that reports Sonar analysis.
+Each branch must define a "jdks:" section listing the JDKs the verify jobs should run tests against for the branch.
+The first JDK listed will be used as the default JDK for non-verify type jobs.

 #### Advanced

-It is also possible to take advantage of both the auto updater and creating your own jobs.
+It is also possible to take advantage of both the auto-updater and creating your own jobs.
 To do this, create a YAML file in your project's sub-directory with any name other than \<project\>.yaml.
 The auto-update script will only search for files with the name \<project\>.yaml.
 The normal \<project\>.yaml